 About the Regional Arts Development Fund (RADF)

-The purpose of the RADF Program is to support professional and emerging professional artists and arts workers to practise excellent art for and with communities for mutual development.
+The purpose of the RADF Program is to support professional and emerging professional artists and arts workers to practice excellent art for and with communities for mutual development.

 Our focus for this round is ‘People and Place’.
 Grant applications that creatively explore the theme of stories of people and place in the Redlands Coast on Quandamooka Country are encouraged.
 Stories have the power to teach, entertain and inspire and can be expressed through song, visual arts, dance, music, craft, writing, theatre or design.
 Stories also allow us to share the challenges we currently face and applicants may wish to consider projects using digital platforms.